ragibkl/adblock-dns-server/README.md

 For privacy reasons, the logs viewer will only show you queries based on your current IP address.
 If you make any dns queries from an IP address, you can only view those queries on a web browser from the same IP address.
 Additionally, the logs file is emptied every 10 minutes.

-On your web broweser, simply visit the logs endpoint on port 8080 to view your logs, i.e.: `http://X.X.X.X:8080`
+On your web browser, simply visit the logs endpoint on port 8080 to view your logs, i.e.: `http://X.X.X.X:8080`.

 ## Configuring your device

 ### Short version

-Option 1: WiFi Router level
+#### Option 1: WiFi Router level

-- Affects all devices connected to said router.
-- Instructions:
+This works on all devices connected to the wifi router.
+This is the best approach if you want this change to apply to all devices in your network, and only have a single place to make the change.

-  - Go to your router admin page, under WAN settings.
-  - Edit DNS settings.
-Use your adblock-dns server's IP address instead of Automatic or Google's (8.8.8.8, 8.8.4.4)
+Go to your router admin page, under WAN settings.
+Edit DNS settings.
+Use your adblock-dns server's IP address instead of Automatic or Google's (8.8.8.8, 8.8.4.4).
+Go to your router LAN -> DHCP settings.
+Ensure that the DHCP DNS server is set to your router's IP address.

-Option 2: Personal Computer level
+#### Option 2: Personal Computer level

-- Affects single device.
-- Instructions:
+This works on a single computer.

-  - Go to your computer's network setting.
-  - Change DNS settings.
-Use your adblock-dns server's IP address instead of Automatic or Google's (8.8.8.8, 8.8.4.4)
+Go to your computer's network setting.
+Change DNS settings.
+Use your adblock-dns server's IP address instead of automatic or Google's (8.8.8.8, 8.8.4.4)

+#### Option 3: Android Private DNS

+Modern Android devices have a feature called Private DNS.
+Using this feature, your device can connect to a dns server over DoT protocol.
+You can use this feature if you have enabled TLS on your server.

+On your Android device, go to Settings -> Connection & Sharing -> Private DNS.
+Set private dns to Custom Domain, and set the domain to point to the domain of your DNS server.

 ### Detailed tutorial